JMuckian94/MSP4_LastLife/README.md

 ## Project Summary

 LastLife is a website for a second hand video game store.
-This store will sell everything from consoles and accessories to the games themselves and will be equiped with everything to be expected from a modern online store such as account management, payment security and storage, and an intuative shopping cart.
-The website will be a full stack application, with a relational database, using the Django/Python full stack MVC framework and related contemporary technologies.
+This store will sell everything from consoles and accessories to the games themselves and will be equiped with everything to be expected from a modern online store such as account management, payment security, and an intuative shopping cart.
+The website will be a full stack application using an SQL relational database, the Django/Python full stack MVC framework and related contemporary technologies.
 The data model, application features and business logic will manage, query and manipulate relational data to meet the given needs of this real-world domain.
 It will present authorisation, authentication and permission features in a full stack web application solution.
-It will contain an intergrated and custom designed e-commerce payment system, in a cloud-hosted full stack web application.
+It will contain an intergrated Stripe e-commerce payment system, in a cloud-hosted full stack web application.
 The entire development process will be documented via git version control and the final iterations will be deployed to Heroku and hosted via AWS.

 ## Website Design Objectives